 The Lookup Type setting appears after you have selected the Lookup element and will determine how lookup records are displayed on the record and also how records will be appear within them.

 Below you can see an explanation of each Lookup Type and how they work.
 The option you select here will also decide on the other options available.

 This option will let users select specific Lookup value(s) within the field.
 Users will see a dropdown field (pictured below) that contains all the records of the other database.
 If you are also adding a Lookup Grid, then the Lookup select option will be the child database.

 This option is also applicable if you always need to manually select the related lookup value.
 Using the scenario above, the Tasks Database would contain a Lookup select field, which allows the user to select the related Project.
 Below you can see how to setup a Lookup Select field.

-The Lookup Grid field will automatically display any Record from a selected database which has selected the current record in the Lookup select field.
+The Lookup Grid field will automatically display any Record from the selected database which has selected the current record in the Lookup select field.
 These records will appear in a Grid view, as demonstrated below.